Tanner-Davison/pgpool-cpp/README.md

 # C++ PostgreSQL Connection Pool

 A high-performance, thread-safe connection pool implementation for PostgreSQL using C++17 and libpqxx.
-This project provides efficient database connection management with automatic connection lifecycle handling and RAII-based resource management.
+This project provides efficient database connection management with automatic connection lifecycle handling, RAII-based resource management, and a comprehensive database operations interface.

 ## 🚀 Features